animatable-js/animatable_js/README.md

-# Make animation in Javascript
+# Make an animation in Javascript
 This package allows easy implementation of linear or curved animation in javascript.
 `Especially suitable in a development environment on web components or canvas.`